TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 ### Listening Statistics
 The ability for users to view tracked listening statistics of each song.
 {% include embed/youtube.html id='g4MAfDaXNBo' %}

+### Basic Music Player Functions
+The ability for users to control the order music is played and mark a song as a favourite.
+> This feature is showcased in the Playlist Creation feature video.
+{: .prompt-info }

 ### Playlist Creation
 The ability for users to create personalized playlists.